How To Enable SSL On Wix

 Why SSL Matters for Your Wix Site

-Even though Wix handles SSL automatically, understanding why it matters helps you appreciate the value it provides - and motivates you to make sure it's working correctly on your custom domain.
+Even though Wix handles SSL automatically, understanding why it matters helps you appreciate the value it provides and motivates you to make sure it is working correctly on your custom domain.

 Security